Hi.

 These grids represent more than compositional choices; they embody the limits of order, hinting at incompleteness and instability.
 Such motifs resonate with El-Sayegh’s philosophy that fully contained narratives are illusory.
 Each slippage in her grid mirrors the excess and overspill of reality, exposing the tension between structure and chaos.

-Among the works at Art Abu Dhabi is her Reverse White Grounds series, which builds upon her earlier White Grounds by subverting traditional painting foundations.
+Among the works at the Lawrie Shabibi booth is her Reverse White Grounds series, which builds upon her earlier White Grounds by subverting traditional painting foundations.
 Here, pigments bruise through white surfaces, bringing life and imperfection to her canvases.
 The intrusion of color, particularly reds and purples, evokes the vitality of bodily tissue, aligning with El-Sayegh’s exploration of anatomy and the physicality of existence.
 With screen-printed maps and grid lines, these works expand their symbolic scope to the political realm, contemplating how nation-states and power structures exert control.

-El-Sayegh’s commitment to assemblage, a practice rooted in layering and combining fragments, extends beyond the physical form.
-Through video projections, painted surfaces, and a mannequin dressed in martial arts-inspired garments, the installation references historical and contemporary acts of solidarity and protest.
-The garments, which recall the taekwondo uniforms popular among Palestinians in the 1970s, symbolize acts of defiance and protection, a nod to the artist’s father’s era.
-The installation’s references to Fanon and solidarity movements between Puerto Rico and Palestine are embedded through a process of selective scansion—instinctively drawn snippets that embody fragmented narratives.
+Additionally, the Gateway exhibition at Art Abu Dhabi, separate from the Lawrie Shabibi booth, features another layer of El-Sayegh’s multifaceted work.
+In this exhibition, her commitment to assemblage—rooted in layering and combining fragments—extends into powerful statements of solidarity and protest.
+This is particularly embodied in the mannequin dressed in martial arts-inspired garments, which is part of the Gateway show.
+The garments, recalling the taekwondo uniforms popular among Palestinians in the 1970s, symbolize acts of defiance and protection, paying homage to the artist’s father’s era.
+Through this piece, references to Frantz Fanon and solidarity movements between Puerto Rico and Palestine come alive, rendered through a process of selective scansion that captures fragmented narratives.

 Q&A with Mandy El-Sayegh: